Canon G3 X vs Sony RX10 IV

 |2.||Sony RX10 IV||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 Both the G3X and the RX10 IV are recent models that are part of the current product line-up.
 The RX10 IV replaced the earlier Sony RX10 III, while the G3X does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the G3X and RX10 IV can be found, respectively, in the Canon G3 X Manual (free pdf) or the online Sony RX10 IV Manual.

 So how do things add up?
 Is there a clear favorite between the Canon G3 X and the Sony RX10 IV?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.